lix-project/lix/README.md

 ```

-The output here newline-seperated json according to https://jsonlines.org/
+The output here is newline-seperated json according to https://jsonlines.org.

 The code is derived from [hydra's](https://github.com/nixos/hydra) eval-jobs executable.